-In March, Febiac did a Design Sprint with the help of AUSY.
+A while ago, Febiac did a Design Sprint with the help of AUSY.
 The term Design Sprints is getting more and more traction in the business world, and there’s a good reason for that.
 What is a Design Sprint, why is it often better than the traditional way of working, and what were Febiac’s experiences?

 What is a Design Sprint?

 Our business consultant Joni is happy to explain: “A Design Sprint is an efficient way to validate a certain solution in a short period of time.
 It’s an alternative to the traditional, problem solving way of thinking.
 Think of it as solving a puzzle: using the traditional approach, most companies take weeks to make all the pieces fit.
 With the help of a Design Sprint, you already get to see the entire solution on day 2.”